An Exploration of Baroque Art, Architecture & Sculpture

 Sculpture.

 The French sculptures only remarked up to quality after the second half of the seventeenth century.
-A few sculptors like Jacques Sarrazin, and Jean Warin and brothers Francois and Michel Anguier were excellent sculptors, but they were unaware of the developments in baroque art, so they lacked sufficient genius to produce famous works.
+A few sculptors like Jacques Sarrazin and Jean Warin and brothers Francois and Michel Anguier were excellent sculptors, but they were unaware of the developments in Baroque art, so they lacked sufficient genius to produce famous works.

-Some of the best baroque sculpture examples are Pierre Puget’s St. Alessandro Sauli, Apollo and the Nymphs by Francois Girardon, Grand Dauphin by Antoine Coysevox, and St. Serapion by Francisco De Zurbaran.
+Some of the best Baroque sculpture examples are Pierre Puget’s St. Alessandro Sauli, Apollo and the Nymphs by Francois Girardon, Grand Dauphin by Antoine Coysevox, and St. Serapion by Francisco De Zurbaran.

 Louis of France, The Grand Dauphin, Baroque Sculpture